 Guys out hunting and girls doing likewise”

-The song was released in 1991 and the video showcased different locations in Philly, including the Belmont Plateau, the Philadelphia Museum of Art, The Free Library, and Boathouse Row.
+The song was released in 1991, and the video showcased different city spots, including Belmont Plateau, the Philadelphia Museum of Art, The Free Library, and Boathouse Row.

 This fun love song goes: